Skip to Content

 Each apartment has a fully equipped kitchen with all the appliances (microwave oven, fridge/freezer and a cooker/oven) that you will need.
 Each apartment has a set of chattels (toaster, kettle, pots, pans, cutlery, crockery, a dustbin and dustpan) which the tenants may take with them when they leave.
 These chattels will be unpacked by you on your arrival.
 Each apartment is also furnished with a dining table and chairs, a couch and a TV aerial socket.

-3 bedroom and 5 bedroom apartments have double beds.
+3 bedroom and 5 bedroom apartments have double beds in all bedrooms.
 Studios have 2 single beds.

 You are asked for your preference during the application stage.
 Due to the uneven numbers of males/females in our halls, fulfilling all requests is not possible.